Admission for the January 2025 academic session is ongoing Apply Now!

 Data Analytics and Visualization3

-• Apply ethical, innovative, and interdisciplinary perspectives to data analytics, deduction of insights, and data visualisation;
+• Apply ethical, innovative, and interdisciplinary perspectives to data analytics, deduction of insights, and data visualization.

-• Identify data types, and appropriate modeling methods, assess the quality of inputs/features, define, identify, and select appropriate visualisations and produce insights from visualisations and modelling results.
+• Identify data types, and appropriate modeling methods, assess the quality of inputs/features, define, identify, and select appropriate visualizations and produce insights from visualizations and modeling results.

 2nd SemesterUnits